apache/incubator-seata-website/docs/en-us/developers/contributor-guide/test-coverage-guide_dev.md

 ## How to divide test granularity
   <img src="https://microservices.io/i/test-pyramid.jpeg">
         How to divide test granularity is a big problem.
 Chris Richardson has divided unit test, integration test, component test and end-to-end test for services test in "[Descending the Testing Pyramid: Effective Testing Strategies for Microservices](https://microservices.io/microservices/testing/2019/09/20/oracle-code-one-testing.html)".
-We can use it for reference in the process of designing test cases to design use cases.
+We can use it for reference in the process of designing test cases.

 ## Unit Test